ReactiveBayes/RxInfer.jl/README.md

 ### Performance and scalability

 RxInfer.jl has been designed with a focus on efficiency, scalability and maximum performance for running Bayesian inference with message passing.
 Below is a comparison between RxInfer.jl and Turing.jl on latent state estimation in a linear multi-variate Gaussian state-space model.
-[Turing.jl](https://github.com/TuringLang/Turing.jl) is a state-of-the-art Julia-based general-purpose probabilistic programming package.
-Still, RxInfer.jl executes the state inference task faster and more accurately.
+[Turing.jl](https://github.com/TuringLang/Turing.jl) is a state-of-the-art Julia-based general-purpose probabilistic programming package and is capable of running inference in a broader class of models.
+Still, RxInfer.jl executes the inference task in [various models](https://biaslab.github.io/RxInfer.jl/stable/examples/overview/) faster and more accurately.
 RxInfer.jl accomplishes this by taking advantage of any conjugate likelihood-prior pairings in the model, which have analytical posteriors that are known by RxInfer.jl.
 As a result, in models with conjugate pairings, RxInfer.jl often beats general-purpose probabilistic programming packages in terms of computational load, speed, memory and accuracy.
-Note, however, that RxInfer.jl also supports non-conjugate inference.
+Note, however, that RxInfer.jl also supports non-conjugate inference and is continually improving in order to support a larger class of models.

 Turing comparison             |  Scalability performance :-------------------------:|:-------------------------: